robinjud/shopping-list-react-node/README.md

 # User Stories

 AS A distracted person
-I WANT TO keep track of my essential items a purchase list SO THAT I can save time.
+I WANT TO keep track of my essential items in a purchase list SO THAT I can save time.

+AS A retunring customer
+I WANT TO record the needs of the family
+SO THAT I can save time

+AS A busy person
-As a new user, with a busy schedule, it is important for me to have a reliable shopping list to remind me of the items needed for my personal and household use, so I can focus on other important errands.
+I WANT TO access a householg shopping list of essential items SO THAT I can focus on other important things

-As a very distracted person the need for a purchase list is important, so I do not forget essential items and do not waste more time later.

-As a longtime customer the use of a purchase list app has made my shopping errands easier, so I can be more productive with my time.

 # Getting Started with Create React App